 In 2000, Father Wadid worked to begin building a new church in Karmouz.
 Extremists confronted him, attacked his car, and threatened to kill him.
 They warned him to never return.
 When Father Wadid first entered the priesthood, he acquired a plot of land in Ragheb and Karmouz, local districts of Alexandria, and began building a church.

 Later on in his ministry, the Coptic priest left his home to attend a sunrise mass.
-A group of extremists were waiting around his car with knives.
+A group of extremists was waiting around his car with knives.
 They put the knives to his neck and ordered him to return home and not visit the church again to pray.
 Under the pressure of the extremists and to prevent bloodshed and the protection of his congregation waiting for him and the church, Father Wadid returned home that morning.
 Because it was an unofficial church, not abiding by Egypt’s law on buildings for non-Muslim worship, no action was taken in the aftermath of the incident.

 For interviews, please contact email@example.com.